vtexdocs/help-center-content/docs/tutorials/en/how-to-add-a-second-address-to-the-order-for-invoicing-purposes.md

 ---
-title: How to add a second address to the order for invoicing purposes
+title: 'How to add a second address to the order for invoicing purposes'
 id: 6Mow9ibQPDOcEggNnujuA
 status: DRAFT
 createdAt: 2020-05-29T12:20:39.086Z